 1 large ripe peach, pit removed and finely chopped, about 1 ¼ cups

-Heat oven to 400 degrees F. Line eight standard-size muffin cups with paper liners.
+Heat oven to 400 degrees Fahrenheit.
+Line eight standard-size muffin cups with paper liners.
 Add 2 tablespoons of water to the four empty muffin cups (this helps make sure the muffins bake evenly).
 For an extra precaution, you can lightly spray the top of the pan with non-stick cooking spray (or lightly oil) so that the muffin tops don’t stick.

-Whisk flour, 3/4 cup of the sugar, baking powder, ginger, cinnamon and the salt until well blended.
+Whisk the flour, 3/4 cup of the sugar, baking powder, ginger, cinnamon, and the salt until well blended.

 In a measuring jug that holds at least 1 cup, combine vegetable oil and the egg.
 Fill the measuring jug to the 1-cup line with milk (1/3 to a 1/2 cup).